L & G

 Where to stay

-We'd love to have everyone at Le Toiny, but the hotel only has twenty-two suites.
 December is high season on St Barths, so we recommend booking early.
 Cost ratings are per-night, December high-season rates.
+Information on a potential room block outside of Le Toiny will arrive with the formal invitation.

 High-End Hotels